step-security-bot/dapper-cluster/README.md

 ## <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f331/512.gif" alt="🌱" width="20" height="20"> Kubernetes

 My Kubernetes cluster is deployed with [Talos](https://www.talos.dev).
-This is a semi-hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes while I have a separate server with ZFS for NFS/SMB shares, bulk file storage and backups.
+This is a semi-hyper-converged cluster using OpenEBS Mayastor for high-performance block storage, while a separate server with ZFS provides NFS/SMB shares for bulk file storage and backups.

 There is a template over at [onedr0p/cluster-template](https://github.com/onedr0p/cluster-template) if you want to try and follow along with some of the practices used here.